 Setting Up Your New PennFlex Phone

-If you are new at Penn, or have been issued a new PennFlex phone (and you do not already have a phone/phone line that is part of the upcoming migration), use these directions to get yourself set up.
+If you are new at Penn and have been issued a new PennFlex phone, use these directions to get yourself set up.

 This phone service provides a number of features to help with the increasingly wide variety of phone needs at Penn.
-For a complete overview of the new system see ISC’s announcement, PennFlex Phone service.
+For a complete overview of the system, see ISC’s announcement, PennFlex Phone service.

 Using the App (Soft Client)

-Whether or not you are using a handset, you will likely want to use the software application, Mobile App with Webex, which can be set up on either your smart phone or your computer, or both.
+Whether or not you are using a handset, you will likely want to use the software application, Mobile App with Webex.
+This app can be set up on either your smart phone or your computer, or both.
 Use these instructions to get set up and start using the app.